 This appliance is also fitted with a draught controlled tertiary air system that burns otherwise uncombusted gasses in the products of combustion thereby improving efficiency, increasing heat output and decreasing unwanted atmospheric emissions.
 The Tertiary air supply to the stove is controlled entirely by the draught in the flue and firebox.
 At certain stages of burning you will notice "jets" of flame emerging near the air holes to the rear of the firebox.
-For maximum efficiency on Ancit fuel the amount of tertiary air is greatly reduced and so a seal is provided to be mounted inside the rear airbox to restrict it for maximum efficiency.
-Remove the seal if the fuel is changed to wood again.

-Multifuel Grate
+Rotary Grate